For a specified stack that’s in the

 UPDATE_FAILEDstate because a rollback failed.
 You can’t specify resources that are in the

-UPDATE_FAILEDstate for other reasons, for example, because an update was cancelled.
+UPDATE_FAILEDstate for other reasons, for example, because an update was canceled.
 To check why a resource update failed, use the DescribeStackResources action, and view the resource status reason.

 Specify this property to skip rolling back resources that CloudFormation can’t successfully roll back.
 We recommend that you troubleshoot resources before skipping them.
 CloudFormation sets the status of the specified resources to